PixiEditor/PixiBot/README.md

 ## :fast_forward: Getting started

-NOTE: For the bot to stay awake all the time you will need to run the whole time.
+NOTE: For the bot to stay awake all the time you will need to run the client whole time.

 ### :heavy_plus_sign: Create a bot account